chesahkalu/Bobo/README.md

 - Navigate to the "Deployment Center" in your App Service.
 - Select GitHub as the source and configure the build provider with your repository details.
 - Save to commit a workflow file to your repository, enabling automatic deployment on git push events.
+- A workflow file will be created in the `.github/workflows` directory, detailing the deployment steps.

 ### -Verify Connectivity and Run Migrations
 Ensure your application can connect to the database and cache services: